-The Historic Centre of the Town of Olinda has maintained its urban fabric from the Portuguese colonial period.
-Among this are 20 Baroque churches.
+The Historic Centre of the Town of Olinda has maintained its colonial urban fabric from its heydays when it was a centre of the sugarcane industry.

 The streets are a real invitation to go back in history and imagine those streets in past centuries.
 The buildings are well maintained, the streets are safe, and there are extremely hospitable people.